Planted Tank Gear Planted aquarium gear

 AquaClear 50 HOB Filter

 The workhorse hang-on-back filter for 20–50 gallon tanks.
-Cheap, modular, bulletproof.
+Affordable, modular, and easy to keep running.

 See on Amazon